 Cautions to be Taken

 The bird sanctuary is located remotely from the city so make your food arrangement accordingly, food is not allowed inside the park.
 If you are going with the kids, keep them with you.
 Keep yourself aside from hedges and brambles.
 Do not try to go into the lake.
 Always wear full clothes which cover your body and wear good quality comfortable shoes.
 Keep your valuable items safe from the monkeys of the park.
 Take extra precautions while climbing the watch tower.

 We saw many birds on our visit of Sultanpur sanctuary in the month of February.
 We spotted the white-throated kingfisher, Siberian crane, Red-wattled lapwing, Sarus crane, Northern pintail, Painted stork, etc. Sultanpur Bird sanctuary is the home of many migratory and resident birds, however, I saw many birds at the park but I don’t know the name of every bird.
 It was a pleasurable experience to watch many birds at a single place.
 Apart from the birds, you can spot Nilgai in the park along with street cows and bulls.

 Sultanpur Bird Sanctuary Information

-Tip: Wear comfortable shoes, carry good quality digital camera or DSLR and binoculars for bird watching.
+Tip: Wear comfortable shoes, carry a good quality digital camera or DSLR, and binoculars for bird watching.